 Join jazz singing sensations Martina DaSilva and Dida Pelled for a fun (and inspiring!) week devoted to vocals and jazz.
 With Martina and Dida you'll learn to sing in a new way, drawing inspiration from the great American song book.
 You'll focus on singing freely and improvising in a supportive learning environment.
-The week ends with a performance for friends and family.
+The week ends with a performance for friends and family at The Vera Project.

 August 14-18, 10am-3pm each day.

 Final performance (8/18) at The Vera Project, 4-6pm.

 MLK FAME Community Center, 3201 E Republican St, Seattle WA 98112

 $455 - Payment plans and financial aid available.